Baha-Abdelatif/Elegant-Context/readme.md

 ## Contributions

 This site was created under the supervision of Maximilian Schwarzmueller, founder & instructor at Academind online school.
-As part of his Masterclass "Modern PHP: The Complete Guide".
+As part of his Masterclass "React - The Complete Guide".

 ---